shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-quadratic-voting-ranked-list-dapp.md

 - Create smart contracts with Solidity
 - Write tests for smart contracts
 - Compile and migrate smart contracts with Truffle
-- Build a front-end with Vue.js and TailwindCSS
+- Build a front-end with Vue.js and Tailwind CSS
 - Call smart contract functions with Web3
 - Serve images with IPFS
 - Deploy smart contracts to the Polygon Mumbai testnet